lalawue/mooncake/docs/mooncake_language.md

 in class, you can

 - defined class variable, the instance will copy when visit
-- defined class/instance method
+- defined static/instance method
-- defined class/instance metamethod
+- defined static/instance metamethod

 variables and methods below are pre-defined:

 - variable typename, typekind, classtype, supertype (only inherit from other class)
-- method isKindOf, isMemberOf
+- method isKindOf
 - method init / deinit (if you defined)

 'init', 'deinit' will added when you defined, 'deinit' will be called when collectgarbage, but 'deinit' will cause instance creation a bit slower.

-actually, class method will expand as 'function table.name()', and instance method will be 'function table:name()'.
+actually, static method will expand as 'function table.name()', and instance method will be 'function table:name()'.

 exmaples: